patrickcording/scaetch/README.md

 # scaetch
-**Scætch** is a Scala implementation of the [Count](https://www.cs.rutgers.edu/~farach/pubs/FrequentStream.pdf) and [CountMin](https://7797b024-a-62cb3a1a-s-sites.googlegroups.com/site/countminsketch/cm-latin.pdf) sketches for approximate counting in streams.Its API is strongly typed and the algorithms are implemented with performance in mind.
+**Scætch** is a Scala implementation of the [Count](https://www.cs.rutgers.edu/~farach/pubs/FrequentStream.pdf) and [CountMin](https://7797b024-a-62cb3a1a-s-sites.googlegroups.com/site/countminsketch/cm-latin.pdf) sketches for approximate counting in streams.
+Its API is strongly typed and the algorithms are implemented with performance in mind.

 This repository also contains a benchmark that lets you measure throughput and precision of the sketches on a sample of your data.
 There is no one sketch that is always the best.
 The benchmark will help you finding the one you need.